CityofPittsburgh/avsc-generator/README.md

 `git clone https://github.com/CityofPittsburgh/avsc-generator.git`

-To test it from an environment supporting Python 3, run
+To test it, run

 `python manage.py runserver`

 and access the project by going to [http://127.0.0.1:8000/generator](http://127.0.0.1:8000/generator/) in a browser.

+A Python version of 3.6 or higher is required to support the use of f-strings.

 ### Notes on the 'temporal_coverage' field